Skip to content

 ChadScript.embedDir("./public");

 This walks the directory tree and embeds every file it finds.
-Use getEmbeddedFile() to retrieve them at runtime.
+Keys are relative paths within the embedded directory (e.g. "images/logo.png").

 ChadScript.getEmbeddedFile(key)

 Retrieve a previously embedded file by its key.
-For embedFile(), the key is the filename.
+For embedFile(), the key is the filename (basename).
 For embedDir(), the key is the relative path within the embedded directory.

 typescript